mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 # New Features and Capabilities

 ## External Storage with CSI Volumes
-DC/OS's Universal Container Runtime (UCR) now supports external volumes provided via the Container Storage Interface (CSI).
-Storage providers which integrate with the CSI specification provide plugins which DC/OS users may install into their cluster.
-These plugins allow volumes backed by that provider to be attached to task containers.
+DC/OS's Universal Container Runtime (UCR) now supports pre-provisioned external volumes provided via the Container Storage Interface (CSI).
+Storage providers which integrate with the CSI specification provide plugins which DC/OS users may install into their cluster, allowing volumes backed by that provider to be attached to task containers.
+This provides data mobility: the ability for an app instance to be rescheduled on a different agent node but still have access to the same persistent data.
 This initial release of CSI support in DC/OS 2.2 has some caveats; see the [CSI documentation](/mesosphere/dcos/2.2/storage/external-storage/csi/) for more information.

 # Breaking changes
 - The